ajour/ajour/README.md

 ## Install

-Prebuilt binaries for macOS and Windows can be downloaded from [GitHub releases page](https://github.com/casperstorm/ajour/releases) page.
+Prebuilt binaries for macOS and Windows can be downloaded from the [GitHub releases](https://github.com/casperstorm/ajour/releases) page.

 For everyone else, a detailed instruction can be found [here](https://github.com/casperstorm/ajour/blob/master/INSTALL.md).